-Budget Assumption Commentary on Robustness The treatment of inflation and interest rates Based on the latest projections from the Council's treasury management advisors, Sector, and taking into account local circumstances, an average interest rate of 0.70% has been assumed for 2012/13 on investments, with the average interest on the Council's long term borrowing budgeted at 5.37%.
-Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments This can be a volatile budget, particularly in the current economic environment, and there are recognised risks to delivering this budget depending on the level of borrowing the authority needs to undertake to fund its capital programme and the interest rates available for both borrowing and investment.
+Budget Assumption Commentary on Robustness The treatment of inflation and interest rates Based on the latest projections from the Council's treasury management advisors, Sector, and taking into account local circumstances, an average interest rate of 1.00% has been assumed for investments for 2013/14.
+No new external long term borrowing is forecast to take place in 2013/14.
+Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments This can be a volatile budget, particularly in the current economic environment, and there are recognised risks to delivering this budget depending on the level of borrowing (internal and external) that the authority needs to undertake to fund its capital programme and the interest rates available for both borrowing and investment.
 The Directorate will manage existing financial risks through adherence to the Council's treasury management strategy, consistent monitoring of the revenue budget, and by identifying, implementing, and monitoring management actions should any overspends arise.
 The availability of other funds to deal with major contingencies.
 There is a specific earmarked reserve for debt financing to cater for the volatility of interest rates.
 The Directorate will continue to monitor this volatile budget in year and produce a managed response to budget pressures.
 The Directorate's track record in budget and financial management.
-The Debt Financing area's recent track record of budget and financial management is that as at month 10 the debt financing budget is forecasting a saving of £507k.
-This is due to an over achievement of investment income as a result of higher balances during the year due mainly to capital carry forward, so has no impact for 2012/13.
-There is also a technical financing adjustment which contributes to this one off saving.
-The Directorate's capacity to manage in-year budget pressures Regular monthly monitoring is undertaken on the debt financing budget to promptly identify budget pressures and savings.
+The Debt Financing area's recent track record of budget and financial management.
+The Debt Financing area's recent track record of budget and financial debt financing a saving of £344k, of which £250k has been transferred debt financing earmarked reserve to mitigate risk in the inverse budgets in 2013/4 against a background of falling interest.
+These savings are mainly due to a reduction in Minimum R Provision (MRP) requirement for 2012/13 and a one off receipt of from HMRC on a back dated VAT claim.
+As these are one-off they will not be carried forward into 2013/14 The Directorate's capacity to manage in-year budget pressures Regular monthly monitoring is undertaken on the debt financing budget to promptly identify budget pressures and savings.
 The Directorate endeavours to develop and monitor appropriate action plans and implement solutions to address pressures as necessary.